Skip to content

 Constructor

-Project/Module level service constructors can have a Project/Module argument.
+Consulo uses @Inject for constructor injection in services.
+Project/Module level service constructors can receive a Project/Module argument via @Inject.
 To improve startup performance, avoid any heavy initializations in the constructor.

 Declaring a Service